-The long and the short of it is: If it’s comfortable for you, it’s comfortable for your plants.
+The long and the short of it is: If it’s comfortable for you, it’s probably comfortable for your plants.

-Cannabis plants like temperatures in the 70-85°F (20-30°C) range and can start to run into problems when the plants are experiencing temperatures outside that range.
+Cannabis plants like temperatures in the 65-85°F (19-30°C) range and can start to run into problems when the plants are experiencing temperatures outside that range.

 Optimal Temps for Growing Cannabis

 3.)
 Air Circulation & Exhaust

-Making sure your plants always have a gentle breeze and plenty of fresh air will not only get your plants to grow faster, but getting this right also prevents problems with mold and common cannabis pests like fungus gnats and spider mites.
+Making sure your plants always have a gentle breeze and plenty of fresh air helps them grow faster.
+Good air circulation also helps prevent problems with white powdery mildew, bud rot, and common cannabis pests like fungus gnats or spider mites.

-Basically, you want a nice, gentle breeze moving over and under your plants if possible.
-If all the leaves are being gently rustled it’s perfect.
+Basically, you want a gentle breeze moving over, through, and under your plants if possible.
+If all the leaves are being gently rustled, it’s perfect.
 You don’t want to point a fan directly at your plants because that can cause wind burn, but you also don’t want any leaves sitting in stagnant or hot air.
 A small oscillating fan or two in the grow space can work wonders.

 You will get the most from your indoor grow lights by reflecting light at your plants.
 Instead of letting the walls of the grow space absorb extra light from your grow light, you can use a reflective material to bounce it back towards your plants.
 This allows you to squeeze more yields out of the same grow light without having to change anything else about your environment.

 Flat white latex paint is a surprisingly cheap and easy wall material that has 85-95% light reflectivity.
 Yes, it’s true, simply painting your walls can actually increase your yields!
-There are also many other materials with great reflectivity, and some of the professional options work better than paint.
+There are also many other materials with great reflectivity, and some of the professional options work even better than paint.

 Unless it’s very high or low, humidity usually won’t cause any major problems with your cannabis grow.
 However, there are a few tricks with humidity to get faster growth and more resin production on your buds.